aowczarek618/WhatToPlay/README.md

-# WhatToPlay
+# xgp-reccomender
-App recommend me what to play on Xbox console via Xbox Game Pass.
+App searches for avaiable Xbox Game Pass games and helps to choose what to play next.